 I’ve always wanted to visit Machu Picchu.
 Can you tell me more?

 Your wish is our command.
 Virtually undiscovered until the early 20th century to protect the site from the conquering Spaniards, Machu Picchu boasts an extension of 37,302 hectares, and has the greatest biodiversity in the country.
 The access point to Macchu Picchu is the town of Aguas Calientes, which is not accessible by car.
-The site offers a variety of trekking options with the Inca train being the most popular.
+The site offers a variety of trekking options with the Inca trail being the most popular.

 What’s the weather like?